Scalable Determination of Multipartite Entanglement in Quantum Networks: SUPPLEMENTARY NOTE 4: Noise tolerance of steering criteria

 and $p_{\text{noise}}$ is called the threshold intensity of the white noise.
 Therefore a steering criterion possesses higher noise tolerance than another criterion if it has a larger threshold noise intensity $p_{\text{noise}}$.

-The noise tolerance of the steering criteria with $N+1$ measurement settings is shown in Fig.~\ref{fig_s_a} for $N=2,3,...,14$.
+The noise tolerance of the steering criteria with $N+1$ measurement settings is shown in Supplementary Figure~\ref{fig_s_a} for $N=2,3,...,14$.
 Compared to the noise tolerance of the existing criteria \cite{Lu20}, the present efficient steering criteria even have better noise tolerance for the cases of odd $N$.
-The reason is that $\mathcal{F}_c$ [Eq.~(5)] are lower than the classical fidelity upper bounds (0.683) in their criteria.
-For the cases of even $N$, since the classical fidelity upper bounds are identical in both types of criteria, they have the same noise tolerance.
+The reason is that $\mathcal{F}_c$ [Eq.~(5) in the main text] are lower than the classical fidelity upper bounds (0.683) in their criteria.
+For the cases of even $N$, since the classical fidelity upper bounds are identical in both types of criteria, they have the same noise tolerance.\\